Last Updated — 9 June 2026

 Workers' road only

 This is not a public road or passenger access.
 It serves depot staff only.
-Destroying a neighbourhood for a staff entrance is disproportionate.
+Destroying residential front gardens, felling mature native trees, altering a planned cycling greenway and adding 24-hour traffic to congested local roads — all to provide a staff entrance — is disproportionate when less harmful alternatives were assessed and scored within a narrow margin.

 🔀

 We accepted the disruption of Phase 1 — night works, noise, construction traffic — because we believe in public transport.
-We are not opposing the depot.
-We are opposing one unnecessary decision that would destroy our neighbourhood when a better option is right there on the map.
+We are opposing one unnecessary decision that would destroy our neighbourhood when better options are right there on the map.

-— A resident directly affected by Option 7
+— Lisa, a resident directly affected by Option 7

 What the maps and scores show